 I get it.
-You were a stay-at-home mom when you were married because one income was enough for your family to live comfortably.
+You were a stay-at-home mom when you were married because finances seemed good and one income was enough for your family to live comfortably.
 But, your separation changes everything, and now you’re facing the fact that you might be going back to work after divorce.

 Going back to work after divorce is life changing.
 It is scary as hell for many reasons, but I truly believe nothing bad and everything good comes from it.
 The countless benefits include everything from more financial security to new friendships to more opportunities to a new sense of self-esteem and confidence.
 In other words, you will love yourself, which is so important as a single mom.

 This is your time to be strong and determined, to grasp all of your inner strength, and to go out and get the job you love, that you deserve, and that you will make you a huge success, both financially and emotionally.
 And when you land it, I guarantee, like me, you will have tears in your eyes from gratitude, self-pride, an immense amount of relief, and of course, excitement!
 Good luck!